kasbr97/chrome-extension/README.md

 # How to install and run the Chrome Extension

 First the credentials must be added so it can send emails:
-1. Go to the src folder and paste the SERVICE_ID, TEMPLATE_ID and USER_ID (given by email) inside the curly brackets of the Credentials constant.
+1. Go to the src folder and paste the SERVICE_ID, TEMPLATE_ID and USER_ID (given by email) inside the curly brackets of the Credentials jsx file.
 2. Save the file.

 After that: